contagon/handbook/handbook/13-sunday-school.md

 Sunday School teachers get to know class members, including those who do not attend classes.
 Teachers support members in their efforts to learn and live the gospel of Jesus Christ.

-To prepare to teach, Sunday School teachers use the scriptures, [Come, Follow Me—For Individuals and Families](https://www.churchofjesuschrist.org/manual/come-follow-me/individuals-and-families), and [Come, Follow Me—For Sunday School](https://www.churchofjesuschrist.org/manual/come-follow-me/sunday-school).
-They follow the principles in [Teaching in the Savior’s Way](https://www.churchofjesuschrist.org/study/manual/teaching-in-the-saviors-way/preface?lang=eng) and [chapter 17](17-teaching-the-gospel.md) of this handbook.
+To prepare to teach, Sunday School teachers use the scriptures and [Come, Follow Me](https://www.churchofjesuschrist.org/study/come-follow-me?lang=eng).
+They follow the principles in [Teaching in the Savior’s Way](https://www.churchofjesuschrist.org/study/manual/teaching-in-the-saviors-way-2022?lang=eng) and [chapter 17](17-teaching-the-gospel.md) of this handbook.

 Sunday School teachers attend quarterly teacher council meetings (see [17.4](17-teaching-the-gospel.md#174-teacher-council-meetings)).